The ReciproBoo Shelter Kit (RSK)

 TEACHING WITH RSK MODELS.
 Myanmar 2016

 The reciprocal frame concept behind the RSK is something new to both aid organisations and beneficiaries.
-We have set out a plan of teaching in primary and secondary schools that can get the RSK method widely disseminated throughout a country.
+We have set out a plan of teaching in primary and secondary schools that can greatly assist in getting the RSK method widely disseminated throughout a country.

 NRC TAKE THEIR RSK TRAINING TO IDP CAMPS.
 Myanmar 2017